bluescreened803/ePNS/README.md

 This repository contains:
 + code for ePNS website with corresponding licences.
-+ android studio files for ePNS apps.
++ Android Studio files for ePNS apps.
-+ prebuilt android apk files for ePNS apps (Note: May not work as intended due to network resources being located in a different place).
++ prebuilt Android .apk files for ePNS apps (Note: May not work as intended due to network resources being located in a different place).
 + files for build guide.
 ## Links
 Check out our build guide [here](https://github.com/bluescreened803/ePNS/blob/main/ePNS%20Build%20Guide.md).